camgunz/cmp/README.md

 on `stdbool.h`, `stdint.h` and `string.h`.
 It has no link-time dependencies, not even the C Standard Library.

+CMP is written using C89 (ANSI C), aside, of course, from its use of fixed-width integer types and `bool`.

 CMP only requires the programmer supply a read function and a write function.
 In this way, the programmer can use CMP on memory, files, sockets, etc.

 CMP is portable.
 It uses fixed-width integer types, and checks the endianness of the machine at runtime before swapping bytes (MessagePack is big-endian).

-It also provides a fairly comprehensive error reporting mechanism modeled after `errno` and `strerror`.
-CMP is also threadsafe; while contexts cannot be shared between threads, each thread may use its own context freely.
-CMP is written using C89 (ANSI C), aside, of course, from its use of fixed-width integer types and `bool`.
+CMP provides a fairly comprehensive error reporting mechanism modeled after `errno` and `strerror`.

+CMP is threadsafe; while contexts cannot be shared between threads, each thread may use its own context freely.

-CMP is tested on the MessagePack test suite.
+CMP is tested using the MessagePack test suite as well as a comprehensive set of custom test cases.
 Its small test program is compiled with clang using `-Wall -Werror -Wextra ...` along with several other flags, and generates no compilation errors.

 ## Building

 There is no build system for CMP.
 The programmer can drop `cmp.c` and `cmp.h` in their source tree and modify as necessary.
 No special compiler settings are required to build it.

 ## To Do